Edward C. Kalbfus: Office of Naval History

 part of any person or persons in the naval service."
 Because the court's findings implicitly revealed that American cryptographers had broken the Japanese codes, a critical wartime secret, the court's report was not made public until after the end of the war.

 Upon reviewing the report, Forrestal felt that the court had been too lenient in assigning blame for the disaster.
 The court had found that the Army and Navy had adequately cooperated in the defense of Pearl Harbor; that there had been no information indicating that Japanese carriers were on their way to attack Pearl Harbor; and that the attack had succeeded principally because of the aerial torpedo, a secret weapon whose use could not have been predicted.
 Forrestal disapproved all of these findings, judging that Kimmel could have done more with the information he had to prevent or mitigate the attack.
 Forrestal concluded that both Kimmel and Stark had "failed to demonstrate the superior judgment necessary for exercising command commensurate with their rank and their assigned duties."

 Personal life

-He married the former Syria Florence Brown on May 13, 1905; they had no children.
+He married the former Syria Florence Brown, the daughter of naval officer and astronomer Stimson Joseph Brown, on May 13, 1905; they had no children.

+Upon his transfer to the retired list, Kalbfus carried on as a four-star advisor reporting to the Secretary of the Navy until 1947.
 In retirement, Kalbfus resided at his home, Restmere, in Newport, Rhode Island, where he was active in local civic affairs.
 In 1947, he was appointed by President Harry S. Truman to succeed Pennsylvania Senator David A. Reed as a member of the American Battle Monuments Commission.
-He died at the Naval Hospital of leukemia at the age of 78 and was buried in Arlington National Cemetery.
+He remained listed as a four-star in the Naval Register until his death in September of 1954.
+In 1954, Kalbfus died at the Naval Hospital of leukemia at the age of 78 and was buried in Arlington National Cemetery.

+The former home of the Kalbfus family, Restmere Mansion, later featured in popular American culture as the chosen residence for the artists who played at the Newport Folk Festival and the home is featured on the sleeve jacket of the associated live album from 1964.